You are here

 Example of transfer between DVA and Centrelink

 A veteran registers with DVA at the age 60, defers pension and passes the work test.
-At age 65, he decides to register with Centrelink when he reaches eligible age under the rules of the Centrelink scheme.
+At Age Pension age, he decides to register with Centrelink when he reaches eligible age under the rules of the Centrelink scheme.
 In this example, he would not be able to transfer any of the years already accrued at DVA, because they were accrued before he was eligible at Centrelink.
 He would, however, be able to accrue bonus periods until he turns 75.

 Centrelink is a Government service delivery agency responsible for delivering a range of Commonwealth Government services (including social security pensions and allowances) to the Australian community through a network of more than 400 Centrelink offices.